Fast-Track Your Australian PR as a Multimedia Specialist

 English Requirement

-International English Language Testing System (IELTS) | Minimum Score of 6 (Learning, Reading, Writing), 7 in Speaking and 7 Overall |
+| International English Language Testing System (IELTS) | Minimum Score of 6 (Learning, Reading, Writing), 7 in Speaking and 7 Overall |

-Occupational English Test (OET) | OET result with a Minimum Grade B in all sections |
+| Occupational English Test (OET) | OET result with a Minimum Grade B in all sections |

-Test of English as a Foreign Language (TOEFL) | Minimum Score (Learning: 12, Reading: 13, Writing: 21, Speaking: 23 and Overall 93) |
+| Test of English as a Foreign Language (TOEFL) | Minimum Score (Learning: 12, Reading: 13, Writing: 21, Speaking: 23 and Overall 93) |

-Pearson Test of English (PTE) Academic | Minimum Score of 50 (Learning, Reading, Writing), 65 in Speaking and 65 Overall |
+| Pearson Test of English (PTE) Academic | Minimum Score of 50 (Learning, Reading, Writing), 65 in Speaking and 65 Overall |

 Exceptions

-- English proficiency must meet licensing/registration criteria or a minimum IELTS/equivalent level, whichever is higher.
+- If English proficiency is a mandatory licensing/registration requirement, applicants must meet the higher of either the licensing/ registration criteria or a minimum IELTS/equivalent score.

 - Computer Graphics & Animation - (2D Computer graphics, 3D Computer graphics, 2D Animation, 3D Animation)